AlickMitchell/alickmitchell.github.io/content/posts/encor_journey/index.md

 * Notes

 Have a good note-taking system.
-I find noting taking whilst following more concept based training keeps my mind from wandering.
+I find taking notes whilst following more concept based training keeps my mind from wandering.

 I also find the process of working through my notes and editing them later solidifies the concepts.